BitBurrow/BitBurrow.github.io/docs/hub.md

 * Berror codes as mentioned above
 * Use double quotes for strings that should (at some point) be translated in the UI for i18n, single quotes otherwise.
 * Put methods above where they are called in the same file (where reasonable).
+* Where there is embedded JavaScript, use two-space indent.
+* Don't include blank lines within methods except those already mandated by Black.